CPB’s Federal Appropriation Request & Justification

 Also by statute, the System Support category funds projects that benefit the entire public broadcasting community, while the Television Programming and Radio Programming funds support the development of national content.

-If Congress makes no changes to CPB's authorizing legislation and fully funds our request for a $575 million advance appropriation for FY 2026, the statutory categories under the Public Broadcasting Act would be funded as follows:
+If Congress fully funds CPB’s request for a $595 million advance appropriation for FY 2027, the statutory categories under the Public Broadcasting Act would be funded as follows:

 Specific Allocations